NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto, conditioned space, basement - conditioned, basement - unconditioned, garage, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
      - The space type for the cooking range/oven location.
 If not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.
    * - ``cooking_range_oven_fuel_type``
-     - true
+     - false
      -
      - Choice
-     - electricity, natural gas, fuel oil, propane, wood, coal
+     - auto, electricity, natural gas, fuel oil, propane, wood, coal
      - Type of fuel used by the cooking range/oven.
    * - ``cooking_range_oven_is_induction``
      - false